r3kapig/writeup/20190617-qwbfinal/mtp.md

 ![](img/12.jpg)

-They also added some interesting functions which I have no idea what they does.
+They also added some interesting functions which I have no idea what they do.

 ![](img/13.jpg)

 ![](img/14.jpg)

-Also there's new function that can arrange heap layout to what we want.
+Also, there's new function that can arrange heap layout to what we want.

 ![](img/15.jpg)